Depression in College Students: New Statistics and ResearchReading Time: 6 minutes

-Another national survey, this one conducted by the Healthy Minds Network and the American College Health Association, looked at depression on college campuses through the lens of students’ attitudes and concerns related to COVID-19.
+Another national survey, this one conducted by the Healthy Minds Network and the American College Health Association, looked at depression in college students through the lens of their attitudes and concerns related to COVID-19.
 Nearly 19,000 students on 14 campuses participated in the survey, titled “The Impact of COVID-10 on College Student Well-Being.”

 Our research shows increasing rates of depression in student populations.
 We also see troubling changes to risk factors affecting both well-being and college retention, as well as those that reinforce inequalities, particularly for students of color who face systemic barriers to college persistence and lower access to and quality of mental health services.

 Sarah Ketchen Lipson, Boston University School of Public Health, co-lead for the Healthy Minds survey